WW2 Allied findings

 20mm Hispano canon rounds were used by many allied fighterbombers - including models of the Typhoon, Spitfire, Hurricane etc. and also by bombers like the Shackleton.
 The empty cartridges were discarded in flight when used.
 Therefore these can litterally be found anywhere, not just on battlefields.
 Of course on battlefield were these aircraft gave ground support you will find more of these.

 Small arms cartridges can only be found on battlefields.
-These are always marked with the production year; at the end of the war many would have a 1943/43 or 1944/44 mark.
-The first photograph depicts .303 Enfield/ Bren gun cartridges - the Bren gun rounds can be identified by a stamped dot in the rim.
-These .303's can be easlily identified by the large extended base rim.
+These are most of the time marked with the production year; at the end of the war many would have a 1943/43 or 1944/44 mark.
+The first photograph depicts .303 Enfield/ Bren gun cartridges - the Bren gun rounds can be identified by a elongated dot in the primer.
+The Enfield rifles left a round dot in the primer.
+As can be seen in the fourth photograph beneath.
+The .303's can be easlily identified by rimmed base.